morriscox/Rules-of-Tech-Support/Rules of Tech Support - credits.md

 **Rule W87A**: Or will close anything that pops up on their screen without bothering to read it or understand it. - /u/Marc_NJ

 **Rule W87B**: Users will do this even when you are helping them in-person or remotely and needed to have read or seen what they just clicked. - /u/Marc_NJ

+#### Rule W88: Users will not even let you get to your desk or have lunch. /u/TheNiceDaniels

+**Rule W88A**: They will think you are late no matter how early you show up. /u/itsehsreve

 *****